MetOffice/CMEW/doc/source/user_guide/prerequisites_spice.rst

 |CMEW| runs ESMValTool recipes for diagnostics.
 You need:

-  * a working ESMValTool installation available on SPICE
+  * a working ESMValTool installation available on your Linux system

 Sanity check after loading the esmvaltool module::